-1. INTRODUCTION
+1. Introduction

-Reforms and institutional changes can make a country attractive to foreign investors, so that there is capital inflows and constraints on investment imposed by domestic savings are alleviated.
-In addition, in the current era of globalization, a country's cost of foreign capital may be affected by events taking place in other, occasionally even distant economies.
+Reforms and institutional changes can make a country appealing to foreign investors, thereby attracting capital inflows and alleviating constraints on investment imposed by domestic savings.
+In addition, in today's era of globalization, a country's cost of foreign capital may be affected by events taking place in other, occasionally even far away economies.
 In this paper we examine these issues by investigating the impact of domestic and foreign events on Israel's cost of foreign capital.
 In the first part of the paper we examine weekly data on Israeli sovereign debt traded in the US in the late 1990s and in 2000.
-In the second part of the paper we use daily stock market data on Israeli technology companies traded on US stock markets.
+In the second part of the paper we use daily stock market data on Israeli high technology companies traded on US stock markets.

-The results we obtain are different for 1996-99 than for 2000.
+The results we obtain are different for the 1996-1999 period than for 2000.
 Until 2000, the risk premium on Israel's sovereign debt was, for the most part, determined jointly with the risk premium on sovereign debt of other emerging markets.
-In fact, one could predict short-term movements in Israel's risk premium fairly well by observing movements in the 'spread' (risk premium) of Turkey, Greece, Brazil and many other (not quite fully developed) economies.
-By contrast, domestic and regional events rarely made an impact on the risk that foreign investors associated
+In fact, one could predict short-term movements in Israel's risk premium fairly well by observing movements in the "spreads" (risk premia) of Turkey, Greece, Brazil and many other (not quite fully developed) economies.
+By contrast, domestic and regional events rarely made an impact on the risk that foreign investors associated with Israel's debt during that period.
+Even events, which at the time were considered important for the on-going peace process (e.g. the 1998 Wye Accord) or economic reforms and liberalization (e.g. the privatization of Bank Hapoalim), failed to impress foreign investors during the years 1996-1999 (or, at the very least, were fully anticipated).